 Heading to Orlando is certainly a holiday of a lifetime choice for those with children, and while all the famous attractions are great for all age groups, it really helps to get the most out of them.
 You can do this by doing your homework to see what is on offer for children of the ages you are taking.
 Orlando with toddlers in tow might sound like it could be challenging, but the good news is there are so many venues geared up just for these little people that you will probably struggle to fit everything in.
-So, here are some of the major attractions and what is on offer for toddlers when you visit to get you started.
+So, here are some of the major attractions and what is on offer in Orlando for toddlers when you visit to get you started.

 Disney World Resort